vaibhavk97/GoBooDo/README.md

     oooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo

-GoBooDo is a python program which downloads the images of the pages of the given book and finally creates a pdf with all the images fetched.
+GoBooDo is a python3 program which downloads the images of the pages of the given book and finally creates a pdf with all the images fetched.

 # Usage
 For downloading a book GoBooDo requires the book id which can be fetched from the url of the book.
 For instance consider the example below: